The Wizard of Oz (1987 musical): 2001 Australia

 From November 2001 to February 2002, a production directed by Nancye Hayes was staged at the Lyric Theatre in Sydney, Australia.
 This version followed the movie version very closely in design.
 The cast included pop-star Nikki Webster as Dorothy, Delia Hannah as Aunt Em/Glinda, Kane Alexander as Hunk/Scarecrow, Doug Parkinson as Zeke/Cowardly Lion, Pamela Rabe as Miss Gulch/Wicked Witch, and Bert Newton as Professor Marvel/The Wizard.
 The following year, the production transferred to the Regent Theatre in Melbourne, and then to the Lyric Theatre in Brisbane, where Patti Newton (the wife of Bert Newton) and Derek Metzger, respectively, played Aunt Em/Glinda and Hunk/Scarecrow.

 2008 and 2017 U.S. tours

 A touring production of the show ran in cities across the U.S. from October 2008 to January 2012.

 Another touring production began running across the U.S. in October 2017.
 It features new scenic design, costumes & choreography.

 2020s

 2021 Pittsburgh

-A production from Pittsburgh CLO played at Heinz Field from July 8-10, 2021 with Jessica Grové reprising the role of Dorothy from the Madison Square Garden production.
+A production from Pittsburgh CLO played at Acrisure Stadium (then known as Heinz Field) from July 8–10, 2021 with Jessica Grové reprising the role of Dorothy, which she had played in the Madison Square Garden production.

+2023 San Francisco

+A production from the American Conservatory Theater played in San Francisco from June 1–25, 2023.
+Sam Pinkleton directed, with costume and scenic design by David Zinn.